Volscente/cheat_sheets/cloud/google_cloud_platform/google_cloud_platform.md

 - **BigQuery ML** - It allows to create models through SQL language
 - **AutoML** - It is a no-code solution for building ML models in Vertex AI
 - **Custom Training** - Through Vertex AI Workbench and Vertex AI Pipelines

+### AI Development - ML Workflows
+- **Data Preparation** - It includes data upload and feature engineering (data can be streaming or in batch)
+- **Model Development** - It includes model training and model evaluation
+- **Model Serving** - It includes model deploynment and model monitoring

+### Model Deploynment Options
+- **Endpoint** - It is suited for immediate results with low latency (online predictions)
+- **Batch Predictions** - It is suited when no immediate response is needed
+- **Offline Predictions** - It is suited when the model has to be deployed off the cloud

+## MLOps
+It combines ML development with operations, just like DevOps.
+It aims to solve production challenges like CI, CT and CD (Continuous Integration, Training and Delivery).
+In Vertex AI Pipelines, it is supported the usage of *Kubeflow* and *TensorFlow Extended* for implementing MLOps best practices.

 # Google Cloud Infrastructure
 ## GCP Layers